Peer Recovery & Outreach

 Hope Recovery Centers:

 PSN contracts with the Rhode Island Department of Behavioral Healthcare Developmental Disabilities & Hospitals to build and operate the Hope Recovery Community Centers of Newport County and Washington County.
-The centers provide individual peer recovery services by phone and in person in the center or community to support steps towards recovery and wellness; daily virtual and in person mutual aid meetings and support groups; ongoing public awareness events and training opportunities such as life skills, women's care, Narcan, etc. We prioritize collaboration and partnership with community partners and we work to link and coordinate individuals to the treatment, programs, and community resources needed.
-Learn more here and check out our current calendar of recovery support meetings and activities.
+The centers provide individual peer recovery services by phone and in person in the center or community to support steps towards recovery and wellness; daily virtual and in person mutual aid meetings and support groups; ongoing public awareness events and training opportunities such as life skills, women's care, naloxone, etc. We prioritize collaboration and partnership with community partners and we work to link and coordinate individuals to the treatment, programs, and community resources needed.
+Check out our current calendar of recovery support meetings and wellness activities.
+Learn more here.

 Community Outreach Response Efforts Statewide Outreach: